Al-Qa-qa/audits/README.md

 # Al-Qa'qa' Auditing Portfolio
-This is my Audit portfolio collecting the contests I participated in and my engagements in Web3 security.
+My audit portfolio contains the contests I participated in and my engagements in Web3 security.

-For private audits check this [link](/ask-for-audit.md).
+For private audits, check this [link](/ask-for-audit.md).

 ## About Al-Qa'qa'
 I am an Independent Web3 security researcher, focusing on Dapps, and DeFi.